A woman seated on the floor with a blanket around her, sipping tea, exuding a sense of warmth and relaxation.

 Alternatively, honeycomb blinds, also known as cellular blinds, are a good option that doesn’t require seasonal change.
 They are great for energy efficiency, helping to keep rooms warm in cold weather and cool in hot weather.

-9. Hot water bottles & bed warmers
+9. Hot water bottles, heat packs & bed warmers

 There is nothing worse than jumping into bed and finding that it’s impossible to get your feet warm.
-Heated bottles are great to snuggle for warmth but even better for heating the end of the bed.
+Heated bottles and heat packs are great to snuggle for warmth but even better for heating the end of the bed.
 With toasty warm toes, you’ll be able to get an amazing full night’s rest.

 10. Sleep upstairs